 Our vacant buildings show a similar story.
 Of the 45 vacant buildings in our jurisdiction:

-Note: The number and status of vacant lots is constantly in flux due to routine administrative processes related to active development projects and initiatives, such as tax lot mergers and subdivisions; street demappings; and acquisitions that are part of planning processes underway.
+Note: The number of vacant lots is constantly in flux due to routine administrative processes related to active development projects and initiatives, such as: tax lot mergers and subdivisions; street demappings; and acquisitions that are part of planning processes underway, such as Willets Point.